ocean-tracking-network/biologging_standardization/templates/fields/depthGLS.md

 # depthGLS

 ## Definition
-Depth of in situ temperature measurements in "Temperature GLS."
+Depth of the in situ temperature measurements taken and recorded in "Temperature GLS" field.

 ## Format
 numerical in meters